jorenheit/rinku/readme.md

 2. **Install headers system‑wide**

-   By default the headers will be installed under `/usr/local/include/rinku`.
-You can override the installation prefix:
+   By default the headers will be installed under `/usr/local/include/rinku`:

    ```sh
    # Install to the default prefix (/usr/local)